 Upon his election as Kentucky’s Commissioner of Agriculture in 2011, Comer took on corruption and cleaned up a Kentucky Department of Agriculture beset by scandal and a lack of accountability.
 His work to root out fraud and wasteful spending, efforts to return money to taxpayers and grow Kentucky’s agricultural economy received bipartisan acclaim.
 He promoted rural economic development by spearheading the successful effort to legalize industrial hemp in the commonwealth and developed new branding initiatives for Kentucky farmers.

-In his re-election bid, he is endorsed by the National Rifle Association and the National Right to Life Committee.
-Based on his conservative voting record, he was recently recognized with the American Conservative Union’s “Award for Conservative Excellence.”
+Based on his conservative voting record, Comer was recently recognized with the American Conservative Union’s “Award for Conservative Excellence.”

 This record of conservatism, accomplishment and bipartisanship is exactly what Comer has brought to Washington D.C.
 In the 115th Congress, he played a pivotal role on the 2018 Farm Bill Conference Committee, paving the way for passing a farm bill that provides certainty and stability for American farmers.
 For these efforts, he was named Outstanding New Member of Congress by the American Farm Bureau Federation in January 2019.

-Congressman Comer has sponsored and passed legislation aimed at lifting burdensome regulations, bolstering government accountability and transparency and creating opportunity for American families.
-He remains a fierce advocate for balancing the federal budget, rebuilding our nation’s infrastructure, implementing business-friendly policies.
+Chairman Comer has sponsored and passed legislation aimed at lifting burdensome regulations, bolstering government accountability and transparency and creating opportunity for American families.
+He remains a fierce advocate for government accountability, balancing the federal budget, rebuilding our nation’s infrastructure, and implementing business-friendly policies.

 He is married to TJ Comer and they have three children – Reagan, Harlan and Aniston.